A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data

 The topology of these super-level sets gives information about what symptoms are more co-incident in both pediatric OSA and control patients.
-In Figure \ref{fig:CorrGraphs}(a), the threshold is $h = 0.6$, and in Figure \ref{fig:CorrGraphs}(b), the threshold is $h = 0.7$.
-These values were chosen as they were the values for which the graphs were sparse enough to make visual observations but also still be able to see some edges.
+In \textbf{Figure \ref{fig:CorrGraphs} (a)}, the threshold is $h = 0.6$, while in \textbf{Figure \ref{fig:CorrGraphs} (b)}, the threshold is $h = 0.7$.
+These values were chosen to illustrate the steps of the filtration.
 No two variables had a correlation above 0.8, which we attribute to the size of the data set and the variability of symptom expression in OSA patients.

-To make the plots easier to examine, we only show nodes with a degree of one or more; that is, no isolated points were plotted, so any variables not shown can be assumed to not meet the correlation threshold with any other variable.
+To make the plots easier to examine, we only plot nodes with a degree of one or more, so any variables not shown can be assumed not to meet the correlation threshold with any other variable.